rmloveland/load-module/README.md

 utils.mod
 ```

+The implementation's method for "hiding" internal definitions is
+really ugly.
+It would probably be better done using some syntax that
+generates closures to hide everything in.
+That may be a next step.

 At the end of the day, *load-module* is a "toy" module system, but you may
 find it useful if: